jgateley/MC6ProIntuitive/README.md

 - it is easy to navigate between banks
 - it is easy to navigate between pages in a bank

+Navigator mode can operate in "One Button" or "Two Button" modes.
+The basic approach is the same, but "One Button" mode uses a single preset in each page, and "Two Button" mode uses two presets.
+In "Two Button" mode, each navigator preset has a single function and is executed by a press.
+In "One Button" mode, each navigator preset (except for Bank One's 'go to bank' presets) has two functions, the first exected by a press (actually a release) and the second executed by a long press.

 In navigator mode, bank 1 is a roadmap.
 The presets for bank 1 are named after banks, and pressing the preset takes you to that bank.
-Preset C on each bank is set to return you to the roadmap.
+There is one preset on each bank to return you to the roadmap.

-In addition, all banks (including the roadmap) bank use the two rightmost presets (e.g. C and F on page 1) for page navigation - page up and page down.
+In addition, all banks (including the roadmap) bank use one or two rightmost presets for page navigation - page up and page down.

 If you define a bank (in an Intuitive conf file) that has more than 24 presets, that bank is broken into two MC6Pro banks, and the page up/page down presets navigate between the two banks and pages seamlessly.
 This may happen even with less than 24 presets, as the page navigation presets inserted by Navigator Mode count against the total.